Supreme Court lets Texas abortion law continue but says providers can sue - KESQ

 The Supreme Court left in place Friday a Texas abortion law that bars the procedure after the first six weeks of pregnancy, but the justices said that abortion providers have the right to challenge the law in federal court.

-The court’s action means that the case will return to a district court for further proceedings, opening up the possibility that the law could soon be suspended.
+The court’s action means that the case will return to a district court for further proceedings, but it may still be difficult for providers to open their doors again.

-The opinion allows the providers to challenge the law in court giving them a narrow victory.
-But the court limited which state officials could be sued by the providers, which could make it difficult for the providers to resume providing abortions after the sixth week of pregnancy.
+It provides a narrow victory for the abortion clinics, allowing them to get into court.
+But at the same time, the court limited which state officials could be sued by the providers, which could make it difficult for the providers to resume providing abortions after the sixth week of pregnancy.

+The question of whom providers’ can sue in the federal court — while seemingly technical — could be hugely consequential in the abortion advocates’ efforts to block the law in a way that will let abortions resume after six weeks.
+By limiting whom abortion providers can sue, the Supreme Court left open the possibility that the abortion providers may ultimately win ruling in their favor, but because it only blocks those select officials from enforcing the law, it won’t be enough to allow clinics to reopen their doors.

+That is because of the six-week ban’s novel enforcement mechanism.
+The law allows private citizens — from anywhere in the country — to bring civil suits against anyone who assists a pregnant person seeking an abortion in violation of the law.

 The court’s order came after oral arguments where two of the court’s conservative justices called into question Texas’ argument that the law could not be challenged by either abortion providers or the Biden administration in federal court.